neilenns/mobiflight-docs/content/guides/logs/index.md

 ### Re-create the issue

-With logging is enabled, re-create the issue.
+With logging enabled, re-create the issue.
 Depending on the problem, this may include:

 - Closing and running MobiFlight.
 - Attempting to update the board firmware.